-The analysis below is performed for reasonably possible movements in market indices on financial instruments, with all other variables held constant, showing the impact on profit due to changes in fair value of financial assets and liabilities whose fair values are recorded in the profit and loss account.
+The analysis below is performed for reasonably possible movements in market indices on financial instruments, with all other variables held constant, showing the impact on the result due to changes in fair value of financial assets and liabilities whose fair values are recorded in the profit and loss account.
 The correlation of variables will have a significant effect in determining the ultimate impact on equity price risk, but to demonstrate the impact due to changes in variables, the variables were altered on an individual basis.
 It should be noted that movements in these variables are non-linear.

-31 December 31 December
+Impac t on result

-2017 2016
+2018 2017

-Change in Impact on Impact on

-variables profit profit

-£'000 £'000 £'000
+£'000 £'000

-Changes in variables - market indices
+Changes in variables - market indices:

-S&P 500/FTSE 100 +5% 38 3
+S&P 500/FTSE 100 +5% - 38

-S&P 500/FTSE 100 -5% (36) (3)
+S&P 500/FTSE 100 -5% (36)